The Day Led Zeppelin Reunited

-On December 10, 2007, the surviving members of Led Zeppelin reunited for their first full-length concert in nearly thirty years.
+On Dec.
+10, 2007, the surviving members of Led Zeppelin reunited for their first full-length concert in nearly 30 years.

 The past several years have been incredibly fruitful for Led Zeppelin after decades of inactivity.
-Recently, the hard rock icons have announced a new reissue campaign, received the Kennedy Center Honors, and released the live CD/DVD package, ‘Celebration Day,’ which features the band’s heavily anticipated reunion performance at the Ahmet Ertegun Tribute Concert.
+The hard rock icons completed a rematered reissue campaign, received the Kennedy Center Honors and released the live CD/DVD package, Celebration Day, which features the band’s heavily anticipated reunion performance at the Ahmet Ertegun Tribute Concert.

-The Zeppelin boys have managed to keep busy since the O2 concert: Plant released a self-titled 2010 album with Band of Joy and followed that up with 2014’s ‘Lullaby and … the Ceaseless Roar.’
-Page, when not remastering the band’s back catalog, has written an autobiography and made a handful of one-off stage appearances (including a performance of ‘Whole Lotta Love’ with Leona Lewis at the 2008 Olympics).
+Members have managed to keep busy since the O2 concert: Plant released a self-titled 2010 album with Band of Joy and followed that up with 2014’s Lullaby and … the Ceaseless Roar.
+Page, when not remastering the band’s back catalog, has written an autobiography and made a handful of one-off stage appearances (including a performance of “Whole Lotta Love” with Leona Lewis at the 2008 Olympics).

 Jones, meanwhile, has been the most musically active, forming the hard-rock supergroup Them Crooked Vultures with Josh Homme and Dave Grohl, collaborating with Glen Phillips and bluegrass stars Nickel Creek in the Mutual Admiration Society, produced fiddler Sara Watkins’ debut solo album in 2008, and most recently releasing an avant-garde album under the Minibus Pimps banner.

 While the possibilities of a full reunion still seem bleak — Plant continues to shoot down the idea at every opportunity — it’s unlikely Zeppelin purists will stop dreaming that dream any time soon.
-If it never happens, at least we have the memory of this wonderful gig (now immortalized on ‘Celebration Day’) as a late-day souvenir.
+If it never happens, at least we have the memory of this wonderful gig (immortalized on Celebration Day) as a late-day souvenir.

 You Think You Know Led Zeppelin?